U-564

 1 Oct 1942 - 14 Jun 1943 Oblt.
 Hans Fiedler

-Career9 patrols 3 Apr 1941 - 1 Jun 1941 1.
+3 Apr 1941-1 Jun 1941 1.
 Flottille (training)

-1 Jun 1941 - 14 Jun 1943 1.
-Flottille (front boat)
+1 Jun 1941-14 Jun 1943 1.
+Flottille (active service)

-Successes18 ships sunk for a total of 95,544 GRT
+Successes18 ships sunk, total tonnage 95,544 GRT

-1 warship sunk for a total of 900 tons
+1 warship sunk, total tonnage 900 tons

-4 ships damaged for a total of 28,907 GRT
+4 ships damaged, total tonnage 28,907 GRT

 Fate

-Sunk at 1730hrs on 14 June, 1943 north-west of Cape Ortegal, Spain, in position 44.17N, 10.25W, by depth charges from a British Whitley aircraft (10 OTU/G).
+Sunk at 1730hrs on 14 June 1943 in the North Atlantic north-west of Cape Ortegal, Spain, in position 44.17N, 10.25W, by depth charges from a British Whitley aircraft (10 OTU RAF/G).
 28 dead and 18 survivors.

 See the 23 ships hit by U-564 - View the 9 war patrols